Created by Philip Kerr

 “I didn’t like Bernhard Gunther very much.
 He was cynical and world-weary and hardly had a good word to say about anyone, least of all himself.
 He’d had a pretty tough war . . . and done quite a few things of which he wasn’t proud… It had been no picnic for him since then either; it didn’t seem to matter where he spread life’s tartan rug, there was always a turd on the grass.”

 But Kerr has also looked backwards, flashing back on Bernie’s earlier, untold experiences in the war in Prague Fatale (2012) and A Man Without Breath (2013).
-War may be Hell but an awful lot of readers were glad Kerr sent Bernie back every now and then.
+War may be Hell but an awful lot of readers were glad Kerr sent Bernie back every now and then. and oh, the places he went: a Soviet prison camp, Argentina, Cuba, Croatia, Greece and even the French Riviera, trying to fight the grasp of the past at every stop along the way.

 Throughout the series, though, the one thing we could look forward to — beyond fast-talking Bernie’s rather spectacular survival skills and mordant wisecracks (he is a mouthy S.O.B.), was an all-encompassing and unapologetic humanity.
 Yes, there was horrendous evil here, the author seemed to suggest, but also, despite it all, good of a kind (if sometimes in limited supply) and a slim glimmer of, of all things, hope.